r3boot/jaken/README.md

 # Design principles
-This bot is based on the premise of a loosely coupling between the bot and its plugins, so that plugin development can be made more easily.
-It does this by assuming that plugins are standalone binaries that can be executed.
-The second premise is that there needs to be a fine-grained ACL mechanism.
-This is done with roles applied to plugins.
+This bot is based on a couple of different design criteriums:
+* There needs to be a loose coupling between the bot and the plugins
+* Fine-grained ACLs up to the command level need to be possible

+## Loose coupling
+Loose coupling of the bot will allow rapid plugin development without involving the bot.
+Furthermore, since the bots do not depend on any IRC semantics, it is possible to run the bot outside of the context of the bot.
+This is implemented by adding mqtt in between.

+## Fine-grained ACLs
+In order to implement some form of access-control, ACLs need to be in place.
+This need to be on the hostmask/command granularity, using roles, principals and subjects.

 # Configuration
 The configuration settings for this bot can be set in three different ways: commandline arguments, environment variables